mesosphere-backup/dcos-ui-common/stylelint-config-dcos/README.md

 ### Writing Useful Class Selectors

 Aim for re-usable, generalized components whose.
 However, please avoid overly atomic classes.
 As an example, instead of creating a single `.bordered` classname to add borders on all kinds of components, it is preferrable to define individual components whose names reflect their purpose rather than their appearance.
-This makes it much easier to maintin and use components with great consistency throughout the application.
+This makes it much easier to maintain and use components with great consistency throughout the application.

 Although we don't currently use BEM style syntax, its methodologies are desirable when naming classes.
 BEM stands for block, element, modifier, and it is the order we'd like our class selectors to follow.
 Blocks (like `table` or `panel`) contain elements (like `cell`), which will usually have modifiers (like `selected` or `warning`).